hansolyoon/research_post/_posts/2020-03-06-thesis-aaron-kane.md

 - It says most RV are not designed to monitor black-box CPS.
 Then how does DryVR handle black-box CPS?
 [DryVR](https://dryvr-02.readthedocs.io/en/latest/status.html)
 - RV does not use model abstractions?
 - If RV detects current violations, is it useful?
 It seems that it would be very easy with a simple program.
 From my understanding, only predictive RV is useful.
+- What is three-valued or four-valued variants in LTL?

 --------
 ### Interesting references